NiklasNertinger/NN-Approximation-Accuracy-Smooth-Functions/README.md

 ## Thesis and References

-The numerical experiments are detailed in my Bachelor’s thesis:
+The numerical experiments are detailed in my Bachelor’s thesis (in German):
 - **[Bachelor Thesis (PDF)](./Bachelor_Thesis.pdf)**

 ### Key References